-SMBC has established a number of subsidiary companies, branches and representative offices across Europe, the Middle East and Africa.
+SMBC has established a number of subsidiary companies, branches and representative offices in EMEA.
 The Bank has responsibility, as set out in various Service Level Agreements with SMBC and its group companies, for the provision of certain services to those subsidiary companies, branches and representative offices.